Experience the Great Awakening

-If you want to experience the unprecedented presence and glory of God in your life, your community and your nation, I have four suggestions for you.
+If we want to experience the unprecedented presence and glory of God in our lives, our community and our nation, there are four things we need to do.

-- Accept responsibility for your own spiritual development and don’t rely on someone else to do the work for you.
+- Accept responsibility for our own spiritual development and don’t rely on someone else to do the work for us.

-- Be filled with the Spirit; that is, make room in your life for the Holy Spirit, defer to what he wants and engage daily in spiritual disciplines – Bible reading and meditation, prayer, journaling, praying and singing with your spirit, whatever you’re able to commit to.
+- Be filled with the Spirit; that is, make room in our life for the Holy Spirit, defer to what he wants and engage daily in spiritual disciplines, such as Bible reading, meditation, praying, and journaling.

-- Make the awakening a personal priority and ask God to begin it in you.
+- Make the awakening a personal priority and ask God to begin it in us.
 We can’t expect God to do in public what we’re unwilling to let him do in private.

 God gave us free will and spiritual authority in our domains (See “Authority – The Legality of Earthly Dominion”).
 He doesn’t impose his will on us or invade our domains.
 Instead, he honors our choices and our initiative.
 So, let’s use the free will and spiritual authority he gave us by declaring to ourselves and the entire spiritual realm that it’s our Father’s will to awaken us spiritually.
-Then invite Father to do whatever he wants in us personally to prepare us for the spiritual awakening he’s about to release, to develop us so we can participate in everything he wants to do.
+Then invite Father to do whatever he wants in us personally to prepare us for the spiritual awakening he’s about to release.

-Don’t be passive and expect someone else to do the spiritual work for you.
-It’s time to grow up and accept personal responsibility for your own spiritual condition.
-Stop relying on others to spoon-feed you; sit up to the table and feed yourself.
-That develops spiritual maturity, which in turn helps you fulfill your life purpose.
+We shouldn’t be passive and expect someone else to do the spiritual work for us.
+It’s time to grow up and accept personal responsibility for our spiritual condition.
+We must stop relying on others to spoon-feed us.
+This develops spiritual maturity, which in turn helps us fulfill our life purpose.

 God is closing the door on our old ways he allowed in the past, but which are no longer acceptable.
-These include spiritual passivity and ungodly attitudes, perspectives and behaviors we’ve embraced in the past.
+These include spiritual passivity and ungodly attitudes, perspectives and behaviors we embraced.

 Evil dominates our culture because we have been biblically illiterate and spiritually passive.
-In America, we wouldn’t be facing the vast majority of the problems we have today if we, the church, had been doing our job for the last 100 years.
 We can win the culture war by standing up for biblical principles and winning one soul for God’s kingdom at a time.
 That’s the strategy.
 The problems we face in the world are spiritual in origin, not political, cultural, racial or financial.
-Use your spiritual senses to detect and identify the destructive spirits, then use your spiritual authority to stop them and authorize the awakening to begin in you.
+We can use our spiritual senses to detect and identify the destructive spirits, then use our spiritual authority to stop them and authorize the awakening to begin in us.

-I don’t think we really believe what we think we believe.
+I don’t think we believe what we say we believe.
 If we did, we’d be talking and acting very differently.
 Make your own spiritual awakening a priority and PUSH.
 I guarantee you’ll be delighted with the results.